Kayaking on the Weeki Wachee River is a magical experience every kid and family should experience at least once in their lifetime.

 Southwest Florida Water Management District springs scientist, Madison Trowbridge, Ph.D., says those numbers are likely even higher now as even more people get out and explore Tampa Bay’s great outdoors.

-The problem is, we haven’t changed our old habits and the river is showing signs of those bad habits.
+The problem is, we haven’t changed our old habits and the river is suffering as a result of that.

 Here’s why: An ecological study of the Weeki Wachee River discovered that even a small amount of trampling when you exit your kayak or paddleboard can greatly impact vegetation and organic soil—to the point it may not grow back.
 That’s bad news for the animals who rely on that vegetation for food.